COVID-19: 22 banks approach CBN to restructure 35,640 loans – The Sun Nigeria

 Uche Usim, Abuja

-As Nigeria grapples with the rampaging COVID-19 pestilence, 22 out of 27 banks in the country have approached the Central Bank of Nigeria (CBN) to restructure a total of 35,640 diverse loans in order to stabilize the economy since businesses are currently facing ferocious headwinds.
+As Nigeria grapples with the rampaging COVID-19 pandemic, 22 out of 27 banks in the country have approached the Central Bank of Nigeria (CBN) to restructure a total of 35,640 diverse loans in order to stabilise the economy since businesses are currently facing ferocious headwinds.

-The CBN Governor, Mr Godwin Emefiele, who made the disclosure in Abuja at the 274th meeting of the Monetary Policy Committee (MPC) of the apex bank m, said that the Monetary Policy Rate (MPR) was retained at 12.5%, while the liquidity ratio remained 30%; Cash Reserve Ratio (CRR) retained at to 27.5% and the asymmetric corridor at +200 and -500 basis point around the MPR.
+The CBN Governor, Mr Godwin Emefiele, who made the disclosure in Abuja after the 274th meeting of the Monetary Policy Committee (MPC) of the apex bank , said that the Monetary Policy Rate (MPR) was retained at 12.5 per cent, while the liquidity ratio remained 30 per cent; Cash Reserve Ratio (CRR) retained at to 27.5 per cent and the asymmetric corridor at +200 and -500 basis point around the MPR.

 He noted that so far, N41.195 billion out of the N50 billion has been disbursed.

-The CBN Governor also called for an aggressive and strategic approach towards growing the economy amidst the pandemic.

-Emefiele also assured anxious Nigerians that the banks were not vulnerable or unhealthy despite the ravaging pestilence.
+Emefiele also assured anxious Nigerians that the banks were not vulnerable or unhealthy despite the ravaging pandemic.

 “The banks are strong and resilient.
 Several loans have been granted.
 Manufacturing sector, N850 billion; agriculture, N255 billion; general consumer goods, N231 billion; technology and ICT, N208 billion.
 It shows the banks are resilient.

-“Non performing loans in 2019 was 11.1% but it has dropped to 6.4% as at June 2020.
-Capital adjustment was 15.2% but now 18%.
+“Non performing loans in 2019 was 11.1 per cent but it has dropped to 6.4 per cent as at June 2020.
+Capital adjustment was 15.2 per cent but now 18 per cent.
 By June 2020, total loans granted is N18.9 trillion.
 The pandemic may have resulted in doomsday for the banks and the economy.
 We granted forbearance window for the banks because if you don’t, loans will go bad”, he explained.

 Emefiele reiterated the CBN’s commitment to diversify the base of the Nigerian economy, by also looking into the solid minerals sector.